shdigitech/docker4crmeb-mer/README.md

     └── docker4crmeb-mer
     ```
     <aside>
-    💡 if you have put CRMEB-MER application code to another folder, change the `PATH_CRMEB` variable in the `.env` file accordingly.
+    💡 If you've put the CRMEB-MER application code to a different folder, be sure to update the `PATH_CRMEB` variable in the `.env` file to reflect the new location.
     </aside>

 6. Enter the docker-compose folder and spin up containers